 The first test that your veterinarian will want to do if your dog is showing these symptoms is a 4Dx test which tests for Ehrlichiosis, Anaplasmosis, Lyme Disease and Heartworm Disease.
-This test is a fast test that can be run in clinic with results within 15 minutes.
+This test is a fast test that can be run in the clinic with results within 10 minutes.
 This test detects the antibodies against the Ehrlichia organism.
 If the test comes up positive your veterinarian will want to do more inclusive bloodwork.
-During the more inclusive blood work morulae can occasionally be seem in the white blood cells.
-Other findings on the blood work can include a decreased number of platelets in each phase of the disease and a change in the protein levels in the blood.
+During the more inclusive bloodwork, morulae (intracellular inclusions) can morulae occasionally be seen in the white blood cells.
+Other findings on the bloodwork can include a decreased number of platelets in each phase of the disease and a change in the protein levels in the blood.
 The antibodies can remain for a year or longer.
-This means that the dog can still have a positive 4Dx test result but it does not mean that the animal cannot be reinfected with the organism.
-The treatment for Ehrlichiosis is a 3 to 4 week course of antibiotics with the most common antibiotic used being doxycycline.
+This means that the dog can still have a positive 4Dx test result but it does not mean that the animal cannot be re-infected with the organism.
+The treatment for Ehrlichiosis is a 3 to 4 week course of antibiotics with the most common antibiotic being doxycycline.
 The dog may require blood transfusions or other supportive care measures depending on the severity of the condition.

-The best way to prevent Ehrlichiosis is to use a monthly flea and tick preventative product such as Frontline® or Nexgard®.
-Frontline is a topical product and Nexgard is an oral product.
-There is no vaccine available for Ehrlichiosis.
+The best way to prevent Ehrlichiosis is to use a monthly flea and tick preventative product such as Nexgard[®], Frontline [®] or Vectra[®] year round.
+Nexgard is an oral product and Frontline and Vectra are topical products.
+There is no vaccine available for Ehrlichiosis and it Is highly recommended that you have a 4Dx test done on your dog every year.